-The Oesophageal Patients Association is an independent registered charity.
+The OPA is an independent registered charity.
 We receive no government support and depend entirely on public support.

-The Chairman and Trustees of The OPA will ensure that legacies are used to the greatest advantage and your gift will not be used for administration costs.
+The Chairman and Trustees of The OPA will ensure that your legacies' are used to the greatest advantage and your gift will not be used for administration costs.